shtrausslearning/Deep-Learning-Projects/Hummingbird species & gender classification/readme.md

        get_recall=0.942, val_loss=0.612, val_acc=0.85, val_get_f1=0.841, val_get_precision=0.85, val_get_recall=0.833, lr=0.001]
 ```

+#### REMARKS
 - **POSITIVE INFLUENCE OF BRIGHTNESS AUGMENTAION**
   - It was thought that <b>due to the low brightness nature of a lot of images</b>, an increase in brightness would allow the model to more easily distinguish between different classes.
   - We can see that when just by the applying the increased brightness augmentation (<b>Combination 3</b>); [0,3]  set to (+1.1,+1.5), the model outperforms all other variations within the first 5 iterations, both on <b>training</b> & <b>validation</b> dataasets, after which the validation accuracy starts to stagnate, and the model starts to show signs of overfitting.
 - **OTHER OBSERVATIONS**
   - What was interesting to observe was the <b>balance between training/validation accuracies</b>.
   - Models with lots of augmentation combinations (<b>Combination 4</b>) tended to learned slower, ended up with lower training accuracies but generalised better on unseen data.
   - Simple Horizontal flipping, [0,1] (<b>Combination 1</b>) and the combination of four augmentations (shearing,zooming,flipping) [0,1,5,6], both were more effective than simply applying a brightness augmentation adjustments [0,3].
 - **USING FUNCTIONS**
   - Due to the large number of possible augmentation combinations, it was quite convenient to create and test a <b>list based augmentation selection approach</b>.
   - This allowed us to simple loop through the various set options.
   - More testing would be quite interesting to try, however we should next <b>shift our attention to more sophisticated neural networks</b>, since they are more than likely going to allow us to edge the current validaiton accuracy score of our simple network.

 ### 9 | Transfer Learning Models